BrainCrumbz/simple-php-translate/readme.md

 A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists.
 --->

-SimplePhpTranslate is a simple (quick and dirty?) solution when you need some translation mechanism in a PHP project and cannot/don't want to use a more structured tranlation framework.
+*SimplePhpTranslate* is a simple (quick and dirty?) solution when you need some translation mechanism in a PHP project and cannot/don't want to use a more structured tranlation framework.
 Think of scenarios like:

  - Your project does not include any framework that already provides translation out-of-the-box (e.g. Zend)
- - You cannot
+ - Your web hosting provider has not enabled *gettext* PHP extension
+ - You cannot/don't want to install *gettext* extension, e.g. because you're working on Windows environment, or you don't feel like learning how to do that :smile: yet

 ## Code Example